P2 Test – Study Guide

 - Rotors and Mechanical Turbulence

-- The worst thing to do once a full stall has begun, is to let the brakes up quickly.
-This can result in a giant surge of the wing where if dives below you and you fall into it (we call this getting gift wrapped, and it is no joking matter – avoid this at all costs!).
-Instead, hold the brakes down if the wing has begun a stall until your body has swung back under the wing.
+- Know what the worst thing to do when a full stall begins.
+The worst thing to do once a full stall has begun, is to let the brakes up quickly.
+This can result in a giant surge of the wing where it can dive viciously in front of the pilot.
+When this occurs, the pilot can fall into it (this is called getting “gift wrapped” and it is no joking matter – avoid this at all costs!).
+The better reaction is to hold / lock the brakes down (perhaps under the thighs) and wait until the wing is back above or in front of the pilot.
 Then you can let the brakes up smoothly all the way to trim.

 - Porosity and its relationship to a wing’s life